whitmo/elasticsearch/README.md

 on EC2, lxc or any other cloud provider.

-When a new unit first joins the cluster, it will update its config with the other units in the cluster (via the cluster-relation-joined hook), after which ElasticSearch handles the rest.
+When a new unit first joins the cluster, it will update its config with the other units in the cluster (via the peer-relation-joined hook), after which ElasticSearch handles the rest.